thounny/DAY_002/README.md

 # DAY_002: Gradient Tunnel Animation

 This project is part of my **Daily Code Challenge**, where I practice coding every day by working on a small project.
-This project features a 3D tunnel animation with a gradient effect that transitions from white in the center to pastel colors at the edges.
+This project features a 3D tunnel animation with a gradient effect that transitions from white in the center to rainbow colors at the edges.
 It also includes smooth scrolling interactions with **GSAP** and **Three.js**.
 ---
 ## Inspiration